arne7morgen/mi1-cheat-sheet/README.md

 ![](images/Auswahl_2016-03-14_009.png)

 By simply inserting $\partial y$ we can split up the fraction.
 The right side only depends on the model class.
-Hence, it is constant for the model evaluation and we can ignore it because the exact value is not of importance, only its direction.
 On the left, we hopefully chose an error function that can be easily derived by $y$ (like the quadratic error function).

 ![](images/Auswahl_2016-03-14_010.png)